Portrait of Alexander Bryce (in the possession of a descendent)

 When Peter Clark died in 1882 McLennan became the sole owner of the company.
 He was very active in Glasgow commercial society, a member of the Town Council, a Magistrate. a Deputy Convener of the Trades House and a JP.
 He had eleven surviving children, including Isabella Brown McLennan who married into the Russell ship building family and Flora Clark McLennan who married the police surgeon John Adams Boyd.

-James McLennan’s older son, Andrew born in 1866 to his first wife, was to follow his father.
+James McLennan’s older son, Andrew born in 1866 to his first wife Agnes Watt Logan, was to follow his father.
 University educated and well-travelled he was abroad when his father died.
 He returned to Glasgow and, with his half-brother, James Bryce McLennan bought the company from the trustees.
-It focussed on distilling and blending, reflecting the growing popularity of whiskey.
+It focussed on distilling and blending, reflecting the growing popularity of whiskey in Scotland and beyond.
 Andrew had other business interests including being a Director of Convalmore Distillery for a period.
 Like his father he was a Deacon Convener of the Trades House and active in Glasgow’s commercial life.
 He had wider business interests, in 1914 his is noted as a director of the Antelope Gold Mine (Rhodesia), the Gold Fields Rhodesian Development Company and the Selukwe Columbian Gold Field.

 In June 1916 the Company was formally wound up.
 James signed the documentation published in the Edinburgh Gazette on 9th June.